overnet/ai-docs-search/README.md

 # AI Document Semantic Search

-A powerful, local semantic search engine that helps you find relevant content across your documents using natural language queries.
-The application uses advanced AI to understand the meaning of your documents and queries, going beyond simple keyword matching.
+A powerful, AI-driven semantic search engine that helps you find relevant content across your documents using natural language queries.
+The application leverages advanced AI models and machine learning to understand the meaning of your documents and queries, going far beyond simple keyword matching to deliver intelligent, context-aware search results.

 ## Project Structure